-- 1. From the establishment of the annual summer and winter Generation Adequacy outlooks in accordance with Article 49, up to and including the Week-Ahead timeframe, each TSO shall monitor changes on the Availability Status of Power Generating Modules, on demand estimations and on cross border capacities. - 2.
-Each TSO shall perform an updated Responsibility Area Adequacy assessment in accordance with Article 48 when the TSO considers the changes observed in accordance with Article 50(1) to be significant in light of maintaining Adequacy.
+- 1. From the establishment of the annual summer and winter Generation Adequacy outlooks in accordance with Article 47, up to and including the Week-Ahead timeframe, each TSO shall monitor changes on the Availability Status of Power Generating Modules, on demand estimations, on Renewable Energy Sources estimations and on cross border capacities. - 2.
+Each TSO shall perform an updated Responsibility Area Adequacy assessment in accordance with Article 46 when the TSO considers the changes observed in accordance with Article 48(1) to be significant in light of maintaining Adequacy.